-Accessibility to Payment Mechanisms for page 5 of Solar Products (2021) urchase Mobile application based online transactions Yes Digital E-wallets No Cash-on-delivery Yes
+of Solar products (2021)

+Mobile application based online transactions Yes

+Digital E-wallets No

+Cash-on-delivery Yes

-Financial Support Mechanisms (2021) - Duty waivers to solar developers for importing/procuring material from foreign land Yes Tax waivers for manufacturers of raw materials (modules, off grid appliances, etc.) Yes Credit facilitation for solar energy from financial institutions (FIs) Yes Viability Gap Funding (VGF) i.e. Grant to support RE projects that are economically justified but fall short of financial viability Yes Accelerated Depreciation benefit for Industrial/commercial users of Solar Power No
+Financial Support Mechanisms (2021) Duty waivers to solar developers for importing/procuring material from foreign land Yes Tax waivers for manufacturers of raw materials (modules, off grid appliances, etc.) Yes Credit facilitation for solar energy from financial institutions (FIs) Yes Viability Gap Funding (VGF) i.e. Grant to support RE projects that are economically justified but fall short of financial viability Yes Accelerated Depreciation benefit for Industrial/commercial users of Solar Power No

-Pol licies/Schei mes for Sol ar Segment s (2021) Rooftop Solar Solar Mini Grids Standalone solar systems Utility scale solar Solar Parks Floating Solar Solar heating and cooling system Battery waste manage ment Green Hydroger Yes Yes Yes Yes Yes No No Yes No
+Po licies/schei mes for Sol ar segment s (2021) Rooftop Solar Solar Mini Grids Standalone solar systems Utility scale solar Solar Parks Floating Solar Solar heating and cooling system Battery waste manage ment Green Hydroger Yes Yes Yes Yes Yes No No Yes No

-Hybrid technologies - combination of two or more technologies to achieve efficient systems (Example: wind + solar PV hybrid systems, solar + storage systems) Yes Emerging technologies - the next generation technologies (Example: Artificial Intelligence, Machine learning, Internet of Things, etc.) No E-mobility/Electric vehicles No
+Hybrid technologies - combination of two or more technologies to achieve efficient systems (Example: wind + solar PV hybrid systems, solar + storage systems) Yes Emerging technologies - the next generation technologies (Example: Artificial Intelligence, Machine learning, Internet of Things, etc.) No E-mobility/ Electric vehicles No

-- Senegal is a lower middle-income country1 with a GDP per capita (PPP) of USD 3,840 in 2021.2 - GDP (Real) grew at an annual rate of 6.1% in 2021, and it is estimated to grow by 5% in 2022.3 - •The fiscal deficit in the country narrowed down to 17.6% of GDP in 2021 from 16.7% levels in 2020.4 - Total public debt in the country increased to 73% of GDP in 2021 from 68.8% levels in 2020.4
+- Senegal is a lower middle-income country 1 with a GDP per capita (PPP) of USD 3,769 in 2021. - •GDP (Real) grew at an annual rate of 6.1% in 2021, and it is estimated to grow by 5% in 2022.
+3 - The fiscal deficit in the country narrowed down to 17.6% of GDP in 2021 from 16.7% levels in 2020. - •Total public debt in the country increased to 73% of GDP in 2021 from 68.8% levels in 2020.
+4

-- •The Ministry of Energy and Renewable Energy Development is responsible for preparing and implementing the policy in the production and distribution of energy and promoting RE in Senegal.5 - •The National Agency for Renewable Energies (ANER) is responsible for the promotion and development of solar energy, wind energy, biomass, tidal power, and small hydraulics.6 - •Senegal targets to increase the share of solar to 11.59% of the energy mix by 2023.7 - •The tariff for solar power under the Feed-in-Tariff mechanism is 0.076 USD/kWh.7
+- •The Ministry of Energy and Renewable Energy Development is responsible for preparing and implementing the policy in the production and distribution of energy and promoting RE in Senegal.
+5 - •The National Agency for Renewable Energies (ANER) is responsible for the promotion and development of solar energy, wind energy, biomass, tidal power, and small hydraulics.
+6 - Senegal targets to increase the share of Solar to 11.59% of the energy mix by 2023. - The tariff for Solar Power under the Feed-in-Tariff mechanism is 0.076 USD/ kWh.

-- •Senegal receives very high levels of solar irradiation of 5.8 kWh/m2/day and a specific yield of 4.6 kWh/kWp/day indicati ng a very strong technical feasibility for solar in the country.8 - The country typically receives 8 hours of sunlight per day. - The UN Environment program is currently active in Senegal and is working on the introduction of zero/low-emissions buses.9 - The average cost of electricity storage in Senegal is 0.052 USD/ kWh.7
+- Senegal receives very high levels of solar irradiation of 5.76 kWh/m2/day and a specific yield of 4.62 kWh/kWp indicating a very strong technical feasibility for Solar in the country. - The country typically receives 8 hours of sunlight per day. - •The UN Environment program is currently active in Senegal and is working on the introduction of zero/low-emissions buses.
+9 - The average cost of electricity storage in Senegal is 0.052 USD/ kWh.

-- •70.4% population in Senegal had access to electricity as of 2020.10 - The Electricity Sector Regulatory Commission (CRSE) is an independent authority responsible for regulating the production, transmission, distribution, and sale of electrical energy in Senegal.11 - •The National Electricity Company of Senegal (SENELEC) is responsible for the production, transport, distribution, purchase, wholesale/retail sale, and import/export of energy.11
+- •70.4% population in Senegal had access to electricity as of 2020.
+10 - •The Electricity Sector Regulatory Commission (CRSE) is an independent authority responsible for regulating the production, transmission, distribution, and sale of electrical energy in Senegal.
+11 - The National Electricity Company of Senegal (SENELEC) is responsible for the production, transport, distribution, purchase, wholesale/retail sale, and import/export of energy.

-- •There are two grid systems: the 90 kV national grid and the 225 kV supranational grid comprising of 13,000 km which are managed by SENELEC.12 - •In Senegal, reserve capacity is insufficient resulting in frequent (scheduled or unscheduled) outages while transmission losses, old thermal power plants, and increasing oil prices result in high average production costs.12 - •The seasonal/yearly peak demand or load that has been met during 2021 is 805 MW.7 - •The expected investment in the T&D Infrastructure over the next 5 years (2022-2026) in Senegal is USD 799.05 Mn.7
+- •There are two grid systems: the 90 kV national grid and the 225 kV supranational grid comprising of 13,000 km which are managed by SENELEC.
+12 - •In Senegal, reserve capacity is insufficient resulting in frequent (scheduled or unscheduled) outages while transmission losses, old thermal power plants, and increasing oil prices result in high average production costs.
+12 - The seasonal/yearly peak demand or load that has been met during 2021 is 805 MW. - The expected investment in the T&D Infrastructure over the next 5 years (2022-2026) in Senegal is USD 799.05 Mn.